Renters’ Rights Bill 2024 – What Landlords and Tenants Need to Know

 Renters (Reform) Bill – New property portal for landlords and tenants

-The government will introduce a new digital a new Property Portal to “help landlords understand their legal obligations and demonstrate compliance”.
-It will also provide better information for tenants, enabling them “to make informed decisions when entering into a tenancy agreement”.
+The government proposes introducing a new digital a new Property Portal to “help landlords understand their legal obligations and demonstrate compliance”.
+This would also provide better information for tenants, enabling them “to make informed decisions when entering into a tenancy agreement”.

-The portal will provide a single ‘front door’ for landlords to understand their responsibilities, tenants will be able to access information about their landlord’s compliance.
+The portal sims to provide a single ‘front door’ for landlords to understand their responsibilities, tenants will be able to access information about their landlord’s compliance.
 Additionally, local councils will have access to better data to crack down on criminal landlords.

 The Government also intends to incorporate some of the functionality of the Database of Rogue Landlords, mandating the entry of all eligible landlord offences and making them publicly visible.